CaelestisZ/FortuitiousScribbles/_posts/2020-05-12-docker-fundamentals.markdown

 date:   2020-05-12 10:18:00
 ---

-### What is Docker?

-Docker is a set of tools that allow us to easily execute containers and containerised applications.
+Docker is a set of tools that allow us to easily create, deploy, and execute applications using containers.
+In a very basic sense, containers allow users to bundle up an application with all of pieces it needs, including libraries and other dependencies and further deploy it as a single package.

 ### Why Docker?